 I remember being 7 or 8 and sitting beside the window watching the leaves and flowers on the trees, when inspiration came to me and I started writing a poem about the beauty of spring.
 Today, I realize that being a poet is seeing everyday things in a different lens.
 Magnifying the details and stopping to stare at the ordinary things, in order to transform them into extraordinary art pieces.

 Since then, how have you grown?
 Were there any defining experiences that shaped your work?
 What were they?

 I have grown as a writer, through my education as an English major and writing more I understand how to use elements of poetry.
 I also learned how to use poetry to send a powerful message.
 I had many defining experiences on my journey.
 When I was involved in the Freedom Theatre, the directors taught us to use arts as a form of resistance.
 Arts, such as theatre and dance, can be a powerful tool to advocate for change and voice your emotions.
 My activism and advocacy background during university has influenced my work, as I use poetry to raise awareness for social justice issues and advocate for change.
 Also, traveling and living in different parts of the world and connecting with different communities really influenced my writing.
 I wanted my poetry to voice the narrative of those marginalized, especially women’s voices.
-My identity as a Palestinian Canadian women shapes my wok as well.
+My identity as a Palestinian Canadian woman shapes my work as well.
 Finally, attending the first poetry slam in the UAE was a big moment for me as it inspired and encouraged me to share my work.
 Then, seeing my younger sister perform poetry and not afraid to share her work also inspired me.